 BY R.D.
 Miller

-Modernization is important; but should it reiterate a nation of its once colonial rule where only the ruling class and famous get to write the rules.
+A delicate marriage: Modernization is important; but should it reiterate a nation of its once colonial rule where only the ruling class and famous get to write the rules?.

-Several Caribbean islands and African nations have seen an explosion of Chinese businesses over the past decade.
-These investments may offer a path to better economic growth, but some communities are now skeptical that these inroads are platforms for the dumping of their cheap goods and services to maintain their economy for over a billion people.
+Several Caribbean islands and African nations have witnessed a cultural explosion of Chinese businesses over the past decade.
+These private investments may offer a path to better economic growth, but some communities are now skeptical that these inroads are platforms for the dumping of their cheap goods and services to maintain their economy for over a billion people.